Fix text not pasting after dictation

 Dictation status indicator disappears behind other windows (Windows): The status indicator now stays on top.

-Text doesn't appear in YouTube or similar apps (Android): Flow now switches to clipboard paste faster when an app closes its text field mid-dictation.
+Text doesn't appear in YouTube or similar apps (Android): This is now fixed: if an app closes its text field mid-dictation, your text is copied to the clipboard so you can paste it.

 Hotkeys stopped working after dictating (Windows): Fixed in recent versions.